Clay D. Land: Federal judicial service

-Notable case
+Notable cases

 Land was in the spotlight in late 2009 when he tried the case Rhodes v.
 Macdonald, in which Army physician Connie Rhodes attempted to secure a restraining order against her being deployed to Iraq on the argument that President Barack Obama was not born in the United States and was ineligible to serve as President.
 Land rejected the argument as frivolous.
 Within hours of Land's decision, the physician's attorney, Orly Taitz, told the news site Talking Points Memo that she felt Land's refusal to hear her case was an act of treason.
 Two days later, she filed a motion to stay Rhodes' deployment pending rehearing of the dismissal order.
 She repeated her treason allegations against Land and made several other intemperate statements, including claims that Land was aiding and abetting purported aspirations of "dictatorship" by Obama.
 Land rejected the motion as frivolous and ordered her to show cause why she should not be fined $10,000 for abuse of judicial process.